DataDog/integrations-core/vault/tests/README.md

 the metrics plotted in the default dashboard will have no data unless some activity is generated.

-Assuming the vault is being started with something like:
+Assuming you are testing vault using the token auth ddev environment:

 ```bash
 ddev env start vault py38-1.9.0-token-auth